An oxalate free eating approach that may end aches, inflammation and sharp pains, especially in joints!oxalates – spinach

 cauliflower coated with cheese sauce with any meat or fish

 stir-fry with egg noodles, chicken, mushrooms and white rice

 white baguette with egg salad, tuna salad, cheeses or pate

 smoked mackerel, tuna and/or haddock on a bed of dark lettuce with homemade mayo

 white rice, hard-boiled eggs, parboiled asparagus dipped in healthy home-made mayonaise and with olives and crudit´e – a novelle Salade Nicoise without tomatoes and with avocado.

-Once oxalates get past the intestinal tract tissue and into circulation, then the damage begins and in many nutritional articles / dietary information it will be about: disruption of mitochondrial functions; disrupt some mineral absorption; use up natural glutathione that could be used for taking down other inflammation or oxidative stress; it can interfere with ATP cycles and celular energy production; interfere with useful sulfates; act as a food intolerance and activate histamine.
+Once oxalates get past the intestinal tract tissue and into circulation, then the damage begins and in many nutritional articles / dietary information discussion will be about the disruption of mitochondrial functions in the nucleii; disruptions of some mineral absorption; the using-up of natural glutathione that could be used for taking down other inflammation or oxidative stresses; it can interfere with ATP cycles and cellular energy production; interferes with useful sulfates; acts as a food intolerance and activates histamine.